 - Nice rubberized grip for stress-free handling.

-- The tool is a lightweight at 3.8 lbs, making it ideal for older workers and women renovators.
+- The tool is lightweight at 3.8 lbs, making it ideal for older workers and women renovators.

 - LED lights on the tool offer better work surface lighting.